 - Urdu language collections

-Manuscripts in European languages include the writings of politicians, diplomats, academics, travelers, missionaries, artists and journalists.
+Manuscripts in European languages include the writings of politicians, diplomats, academics, travellers, missionaries, artists and journalists.
 Most of the Library’s manuscripts in European languages are included in the Manuscripts catalogue.
 There are also many materials relevant to Central Asia in the India Office Private Papers.

 Maps relating to Central Asia are in both the Maps Collection and the India Office Records.
 The latter include 1750-1950 official large-scale survey and topographical mapping of Pakistan and Afghanistan.
 Further details can be found on the India Office Records maps pages.